lbrowncoder/black-codher-personal-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
- Eggshells is a App where users can serach for local childcare providers in their area.
-Users can read reviews for other parents/guardians as well as leave thier own reviews.
+ Eggshells is a full stack App where users can serach for local childcare providers in their area.
+Users can view the childcare providers contact details, pictures and important information.
+As well as read reviews for other parents/guardians and leave thier own reviews.
 Local business can sign up their organisation so potential customers can find them.

-Here's a blank template to get started:
-**To avoid retyping too much info.
-Do a search and replace with your text editor for the following:**
-`github_username`, `repo_name`, `twitter_handle`, `email`, `project_title`, `project_description`

 ### Built With